 Since there are no major tributaries over the entire length of Clarks Creek and stream flow in the lower section is controlled through a “conservation release” from DeHart Dam, the stream rarely spills over its banks.
 This relatively constant flow regime has served to minimize bank erosion to the point that over the years very little remediation work has been necessary to preserve good stream habitat in Clarks Creek.

-In 2010, the chapter embarked on a multi-year project to build several log & rock deflectors and place random boulders in a lower section of Clarks Creek that is bordered by the O’Gormans’ property.
+In 2010, the chapter embarked on a multi-year project to build log & rock deflectors and place random boulders in a section of Clarks Creek just below the SR 225 bridge.
 This project work was carried out using funding from PFBC’s Adopt-a-Stream program.
+In 2015, additional stream improvement work was carried out in conjunction with the Dauphin County Anglers and Conservationists (DCAC) in the children’s and disabled access area just upstream of the SR 225 bridge.

-As part of PennDOT’s Adopt-a-Highway program, the chapter is also responsible for trash cleanup on the 2-mile stretch of Clarks Valley Road bordering the Fly Fishing Only section of Clarks Creek.
+As part of PennDOT’s Adopt-a-Highway program, the chapter is responsible for trash cleanup on the 2-mile stretch of Clarks Valley Road bordering the Fly Fishing Only section of Clarks Creek.
+And each spring since 2012, chapter volunteers have been planting white pine seedlings furnished by the PA Game Commission in an effort to compensate for the loss of native hemlocks to a devastating woolly adelgid infestation.